diewland/Easy-Ocr-Scanner-Android/README.md

 #WARNNING!!!
-.so may be removed from build process. make sure that .so files are existed.
+.so may be removed from build process.

+make sure .so files are existed.

 if .so files lost, use git revert.